 Most graphics cards are powered via a socket on the side or back of the card, and this could take the form of a 6 pin, 8 pin, or dual 6 pin connectors.
 Fortunately almost all modern PSUs will be fitted with the necessary plugs to suit all these connector variants, and if not, your graphics card is likely to come with an adapter in the box.

-Finally, credit to Puget Systems for the video encoding performance stats we use in this buyer's guide.
+Finally, credit to Puget Systems (opens in new tab) for the video encoding performance stats we've use in the above buyer's guide.
 Graphics cards are almost always judged solely on their gaming performance, so we are very grateful for Puget's comprehensive and continually updated analysis of graphics card performance when accelerating image and video editing software.

 Best microphones (opens in new tab) for vlogging and filmmaking